 Our PSJD Blog and Twitter feed (@PSJDtweets) offer up-to-date content about public service law news, job-search strategies, and legal employment trends.

-2012-13 Federal Legal Employment Opportunities Guide — this free, annually-updated publication, produced by NALP/PSJD, the Partnership for Public Service, and the ABA’s Government & Public Sector Lawyers Division, offers tips for seeking federal attorney positions, definitions of terms used in the employment application process, descriptions of dozens of federal offices that employ attorneys, and much more.
-Download the Federal Legal Employment Opportunities Guide for free.
+Federal Legal Employment Guide — this free online publication, updated annually, offers tips for seeking federal attorney positions, definitions of terms used in the employment application process, descriptions of dozens of federal offices that employ attorneys, and much more.
+Download the Federal Legal Employment Opportunities Guide for free on PSJD.

 Partner in the Equal Justice Works Career Fair and Conference — NALP partners with Equal Justice Works during its annual career fair by sponsoring and hosting a networking reception for law school professionals and public service employers.
 NALP Public Service Section members also contribute their expertise in many of the substantive program sessions.